-- h) Provision for monitoring pest levels to assess performance targets and enable adaptive management processes in the event targets are not met for 2 consecutive years. - i) Provision for a quantitative assessment of canopy condition and understorey condition to establish pre-pest management and post-pest management vegetation condition knowledge for the PMA, including the composition and abundance of palatable vegetation. - j) Provision for monitoring avifauna prior to establishment of pest management in the PMA to establish a relevant baseline, including for kiwi, kōkako, forest birds and fernbird. - k) Provision for outcome monitoring of kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, North Island Robin conducted for 12 years, at 3-yearly intervals, following the onset of the pest management measures. - 8.
-Peripatus Management Plan a) The specify procedures to avoid, remedy or mitigate adverse effects associated with the construction and operation of the Project on peripatus species through salvaging peripatus and relocating peripatus habitat elements into a suitable relocation site outside of the Project Area.
+- h) Provision for monitoring pest levels to assess performance targets and enable adaptive management processes in the event targets are not met. - Provision for a quantitative assessment of canopy condition and understorey condition to establish pre-pest management and post-pest management vegetation condition knowledge for the PMA, including the composition and abundance of palatable vegetation. - j) Provision for monitoring avifauna prior to commencement of pest management in the PMA to establish a relevant baseline, including for kiwi, kōkako, forest birds and fernbird. - k) Provision for outcome monitoring of kiwi, tui, bellbird, kereru, whitehead, long-tailed cuckoo, fernbird, North Island Robin conducted for 12 years, at 3-yearly intervals, following the onset of the pest management measures. - 8.
+Peripatus Management Plan a) The specific procedures to avoid, remedy or mitigate adverse effects associated with the construction and operation of the Project on peripatus species through salvaging peripatus contained within suitable selected peripatus habitat into a suitable relocation site outside of the Project Area.